-While the problem of aggregation has been widely acknowledged as a major issue by the literature, to the best of my knowledge much of the literature is concerned with point identification of individual-level parameters (King et al., 1999; Rosen et al., 2001).3 When only aggregate information is available, knowledge about parameters at the individual level is limited, and point identification is often not achieved without further assumptions.
+often not achieved without further assumptions.
 Imposing more assumptions may allow for precise results, but such assumptions may be less plausible.
 For example, one popular method for analyzing aggregate data is the ecological inference method (King, 1997), used often in political science studies of elections (Burden and Kimball, 1998).
-This method relies on many assumptions, like imposing individual-level joint distributions and a lack of bias introduced by the aggregation, that often fail to hold in applied settings (Tam Cho, 1998; Cho and Gaines, 2004).
+This method relies on many assumptions, like assuming the individual-level joint distributions and imposing no bias introduced by aggregation, that often fail to hold in applied settings (Tam Cho, 1998; Cho and Gaines, 2004; Freedman et al., 1998; Kousser, 2001).